GAIR-NLP/weak-to-strong-reasoning/README.md

 ### Running Inference

-Refer to `run_gsm8k.sh` and `run_math.sh` for zero-shot, few-shot, or temperature sampling inference.
+Refer to `run_gsm8k.sh`, `run_math.sh` and `run_olympic.sh` for zero-shot, few-shot, or temperature sampling inference.
 Few-shot templates can be found in `src/prompt/template.py`.

+For the evaluation on OlympicArena, please refer to [the OlympicArena repository](https://github.com/GAIR-NLP/OlympicArena).

 ## 🛠️Training